-The past year has seen unusual volatility in the financial markets and it is premature for management to quantify the impact that COVID-19 will have on the cost and availability of debt and equity capital to the REIT.
-Management and the Trustees are closely monitoring the impact of the COVID-19 pandemic on the REIT's business and the business of the REIT's tenants and will continue to prudently manage the REIT's available resources during this period of economic uncertainty.
-Management has also proactively raised its level of preparedness planning to adapt more quickly should risk levels rise and will continue to monitor and adjust its business continuity and other plans as the COVID-19 pandemic continues to evolve.
+The financial markets continually fluctuate, and it is therefore difficult for management to quantify the impact that the pandemic will have on the cost and availability of debt and equity capital to the REIT.
+Management and the Trustees are continuing to closely monitor the impact of the pandemic on the REIT's business and the business of the REIT's tenants and will continue to prudently manage the REIT's available resources during this period of economic uncertainty.
+Management has also proactively raised its level of preparedness planning to adapt should risk levels rise and will continue to monitor and adjust its business continuity and other plans as the pandemic continues to evolve.